-Most of his work since then has been in ferrocement with the objective of creating thin-sectioned open pieces that play with water, light and sound.
+From 1994 most of his work was done in ferrocement with the objective of creating thin-sectioned open pieces that play with water, light and sound.

-In 2010 he decided to return to working with bronze and designed and built a micro bronze casting foundry in a metal box.
+In 2010 he decided to return to working with bronze and designed and built a micro bronze casting foundry-in-a-box.
 His latest bronze pieces are the result of this endeavor, but he also continues to work with ferrocement.

-The TUTORIAL SERIES are various tutorials of processes and equipment he has developed during the process of creating his art.
+The Tutorial Series is composed of various tutorials in several formats, including videos, of processes and equipment he has developed during the process of creating his art.

 The Relic Series are paintings, and this is the story behind them: Ernie was doing yardwork for an old man and was given some Agapantha plants.
 When dividing the plants he found an interesting relic among the roots and showed it to Diana, who ran it through the wash and framed it - Relic #1.

 On returning to the old man's place he explained that he had found this interesting cloth relic in the Agapantha roots.
 The old man was an accomplished oil painter and said that it was one of his paint rags that got lost in the yard and he indicated where he kept the rags.
 Ernie asked if he could have the rags and the artist agreed, with the stipulation that he himself remain anonymous.